UI/IX Design

 Published · Written by Chaitanya Jadhav (Mic Slayer)

 Design that moves people isn’t accidental.
 It’s a deliberate synthesis of cultural context (Dharma), human behaviour (psychology) and measurable outcomes (data).
-When you combine these three, the product becomes intuitive, ethical and effective — reducing friction and guiding users to value.

 Intent-first design: what it looks like